TD22057/insteon-mqtt/docs/mqtt.md

 simulate pressing the button on the device.
 Note that devices do not work properly with the off command - they will emit the off scene message but not actually turn off themselves so insteon-mqtt will send an off command to the device once the scene messages are done.
+The reason field is optional and will be passed through to the output state change payload.

    ```
-   { "cmd": "scene", "group" : group, "is_on" : 0/1 }
+   { "cmd": "scene", "group" : group, "is_on" : 0/1, ["reason" : "..."] }
    ```